andrewharmellaw/andrewharmellaw.github.com/_posts/2017-05-19-gelfands-algebra-chunk-27-rules-for-roots.md

 {% math %}2 = (\sqrt{7} - \sqrt{5})(\sqrt{5} + \sqrt{7}),{% endmath %}

-which then leaves us with another nice pattern which we can spot as a difference of squares if we shuffle the {% m %}\sqrt{5} + \sqrt{7}{% em %} which is perfectly valid.{%sidenote 'sn-id-whatever' "Which we will remember as the Commutative Law." %}
+which then leaves us with another nice pattern which we can spot as a difference of squares if we shuffle the {% m %}\sqrt{5} + \sqrt{7}{% em %} which is perfectly valid.{%sidenote 'sn-id-whatever' "Which we will remember as the _Commutative Law_." %}

 {% math %}2 = \sqrt{7}^2 - \sqrt{5}^2,{% endmath %}